 To begin with, a legal one for all you IBJJF die-hards out there.
 Of course, you’ll need to be a brown or black belt for this, but we did mention counterattacks are advanced, right?
 As your opponent shoots for a single leg, make yourself look busy but do not truly defend their attempt.
 Allow them to get your leg in between their legs.
 Do not, however, let them keep their head on the inside.
 That’s the only thing you need to worry about for now.

 Once their head is on the outside, you can focus on your counter.
 The higher up your leg they are, the better for you.
 Use the leg that’s between your opponent’s legs and hook the near side leg.
 AS you do that, catch your shin with your hand, similar to a triangle setup.
 All you need to do now is actually fall back on your back and triangle your legs.
 You’ll end up right in the Truck position with a calf slicer ready to go.

 And, in the case things do not work out you always have a transition to the back, or, if rules allow it, to the Twister.

 Imanari Heel Hook

 Now, let’s explore some “darker” aspects of leg locks.
-You could also use the dreaded heel hook submission to finish a fight after being caught in a single leg takedown.
-Once again, ti will only seem as if you were caught and you’ll keep your options open at the end.
+You could also use the dreaded heel hook submission to finish a fight after being caught in a single-leg takedown.
+Once again, it will only seem as if you were caught and you’ll keep your options open at the end.

 The beautiful thing is that if you mess it up somehow, you can go in two main directions, You can keep playing the leg lock game by transitioning into Ashi Garami controls (like 50/50) and different leg locks.
 Or, you could simply go into a leg drag and get a sweep and a pass with ease.